zeff-ai/ZeffClient/docs/source/examples/index.rst

-The above links will have details on how to build a record from a relational database (`rdbms`), a CSV file (`csv`), a YAML file (`yaml`), or to create a new clean project from sractch.
+The above links will have details on how to build a record from a relational database (`rdbms`), a CSV file (`csv`), a YAML file (`yaml`), or to create a new clean project from scratch.

-This readme applies to all examples and will explain the overall process for buildling a record and how a record relates to other objects.
+This readme applies to all examples and will explain the overall process for building a record and how a record relates to other objects.